jufis/docker-rest-client/README.md

 >registry.jufis.net:443/USERNAME-dev/docker-rest-client:latest

-That will allow the developer to use his own repository eg. jufis-dev inside the docker registry and not conflict his changes amongst other developers working on the same docker-registry on different features.
+That will allow the developer to use his own repository eg. jufis-dev inside the docker registry and not conflict his changes amongst other developers working on the same docker-registry on different features of the same image.

 The *ci* profile can be enabled as follows:

 >mvn ... -P ci

+or

+>mvn -Denvironment=ci ...

 The *ci* profile guarantees that the docker image created is using GIT_TAG information so that the docker image gets created in the *ci* repository with the following format:

->registry.jufis.net:443/ci/docker-rest-client.{project.version}:GIT_TAG
+>registry.jufis.net:443/ci/docker-rest-client:GIT_TAG

 <pre>
 ATTENTION: if GIT nature is not found or GIT tag not exists package phase will fail on purpose with a characteristic msg.